Deep-Chill/RazerIO-Social-Network/README.md

 <hr><br>

 ## Projects
-Showcase your projects or find people to work on them with you.
-Create new projects, manage existing projects, or apply for a project!
+- Showcase your projects or find people to work on them with you.
+- Create new projects, manage existing projects, or apply for a project.

 <a href="https://ibb.co/TkbKnwq"><img src="https://i.ibb.co/wRwJbdr/Screenshot-12.png" alt="Screenshot-12" border="0"></a>
 <hr><br>

 ## Newspaper
-Create a newspaper, write articles that show up on the homepage feed for everyone in your country.
-Leave comments on articles anonymously and only choose to show your verified company if you wish.
+- Create a newspaper, write articles that show up on the homepage feed for everyone in your country.
+- Leave comments on articles anonymously and only choose to show your verified company if you wish.

 <a href="https://ibb.co/QjCkC66"><img src="https://i.ibb.co/84dbdjj/Screenshot-13.png" alt="Screenshot-13" border="0"></a>
 <br>